lou1306/hoax/ARCHITECTURE.md

 # Hooks

-Hooks allow to further customize the behaviour of `hoa-exec` by firing an action when some specific *condition* is met.
+Hooks allow to further customize the behaviour of `hoax` by firing an action when some specific *condition* is met.
 These are still far from being laid out in detail nor implemented.